The Life of Chuck: Act One: I Contain Multitudes

 As a young child, Chuck loses his father and pregnant mother in a car crash.
-He then lives with his paternal grandparents Albie and Sarah.
-The bright Sarah teaches Chuck how to enjoy dancing, while the sardonic Albie turns to alcohol after his son's death, and forbids him to enter their house's cupola, hinting that he had seen the ghosts of people there before they died.
-At school, Chuck asks his idealistic teacher Ms. Richards the meaning of the phrase "I contain multitudes" from the Walt Whitman poem "Song of Myself".
+He then lives with his paternal grandparents, Albie and Sarah.
+The bright Sarah teaches Chuck how to enjoy dancing.
+The sardonic Albie turns to alcohol after his son's death and forbids Chuck to enter the cupola at the top of the house, hinting that he has seen the ghosts of people there before they die.
+During the conversation about this, a TV in the background is showing Carl Sagan describing the Cosmic Calendar.
+At school Chuck asks his idealistic teacher, Ms Richards, the meaning of the phrase "I contain multitudes" from the Walt Whitman poem "Song of Myself".
 Richards explains to him that he contains multitudes, with the memories he gains over the course of his life forming a universe in his head.

 Sarah dies after collapsing in a supermarket, worsening Albie's alcoholism.
-Inspired by his grandmother, Chuck joins his school's dance extracurricular program "Twirlers and Spinners", where he emerges as the best dancer of the club and teaches them how to moonwalk.
+Inspired by his grandmother, Chuck joins his school's dance extracurricular program "Twirlers and Spinners", where he emerges as the best dancer in the club and teaches them how to moonwalk.
 Chuck has a crush on Cat McCoy, an older and taller girl who is frequently partnered with him.
 Despite having a boyfriend, she asks him to share a dance at their school's Fall Fling.

-Chuck expresses his interest in pursuing dance to his grandfather, but Albie dismisses him and instead encourages him to be an accountant like him, sharing how math is seen in and necessary in everything.
-At the Fall Fling, Chuck is hesitant at first, but decides to let loose and dances with Cat in front of the large crowd, earning cheers from everyone including Marty and Felicia, with the former revealed to be a teacher at Chuck's school.
+Chuck expresses his interest in pursuing dance to his grandfather, but Albie dismisses him and instead encourages him to be an accountant like him, sharing how math is seen in, and necessary in, everything.
+At the Fall Fling, Chuck is hesitant at first but decides to let loose and dances with Cat in front of the large crowd, earning cheers from everyone, including Marty and Felicia, with the former revealed to be a teacher at Chuck's school.
 After being kissed by Cat, Chuck dances by himself outside in the school field, but he injures his hand in the process which leaves a scar.

-Years later Albie dies, leaving the teenaged Chuck to inherit everything, including their house.
+Years later, Albie dies, leaving the teen-aged Chuck to inherit everything, including their house.
 His maternal grandparents from Omaha travel to stay with him until he goes off to college.
-Now in possession of the cupola's key, Chuck finally decides to enter it and sees an apparition of himself on his deathbed as an adult, which he identifies through his scar.
-Despite this, he dismisses his vision, promising to live life until it runs out, saying, "I am wonderful, I deserve to be wonderful, and I contain multitudes."
+Now in possession of the key to the cupola, Chuck finally decides to enter it and sees an apparition of himself on his deathbed as an adult, which he identifies through his scar.
+Despite this, he dismisses his vision, promising to live life to the fullest, saying, "I am wonderful, I deserve to be wonderful, and I contain multitudes."